 Now that you know just how important it is to bring the best wine to an event, you might be eager to learn which wine to pick.
 Unfortunately, there’s no single answer to this question, as there are literally hundreds to choose from depending on your specific situation.

 Luckily for you, that’s exactly what we’re here for.
-In this article, we’ll provide a quick but comprehensive guide regarding what type of wine goes best for every occasion.
+In this article, we’ll provide a quick but comprehensive guide regarding what type of wine goes best for every casual and fine dining occasion.

 Know Your Lingo: The 6 Most Common Kinds of Wine